 No external sensors are required to operate in this mode.
 While it is necessary to set the desired setpoint temperature, it is not necessary to change any other temperature-related functions.
 The unit is factory preset with settings that work well in most applications.
 Prior to changing any temperature-related parameters, other than the setpoint, it is suggested that an AERCO representative be contacted.
-For descriptions of temperature-related functions and their factory defaults, see Appendices A and E.
+For descriptions of temperature-related functions, see Appendix A; their factory defaults are included in Chapter 3, sections 3.4-3.8.